Photo courtesy of Yale Centre Beijing

 Press bio (short)

-George Chen is Managing Director for Washington DC-headquartered business and policy consulting firm The Asia Group.
+George Chen is a Partner and Co-Chair of Digital Practice for Washington DC-headquartered business and policy consulting firm The Asia Group.
 Concurrently, he is also a Senior Fellow for the Centre for Civil Society and Governance at the University of Hong Kong (HKU), for which he has helped to launch and lead the Tech for Good Initiative.
 A practitioner–scholar, George’s career has spanned media, technology and policy for over two decades.
 George served as Meta/Facebook’s first-ever Managing Director of Public Policy for Greater China, Mongolia, and Central Asia for more than seven years, making him the most senior policy representative in the field for the American tech company.

 George also served in various editorial and management positions for major media organisations including the South China Morning Post, Reuters, and Dow Jones.
 George was a 2014 Yale World Fellow and a 2015 fellow of the State Department’s International Visitor Leadership Program.
 In 2022 George was awarded the “Medal of Friendship” in 2022 -- one of the highest honour for foreigners -- by the order of the President of Mongolia for his years-long contributions to Mongolia’s IT industry development.